Sakib-Dalal/LungCancer-Web-App/README.md

 ## How To Setup
 #### Use Environment
-1. We need to use `./env` setup folder to setup this tool
+1. We need to use `./env` setup folder to setup this web app.
 2. Requirement's: You need to have Anaconda or Miniconda navigator to be installed in your system.
 3. use this command to activate environment
     - `conda activate ./env`